chrisruffalo/resultify/README.md

 ## Why Not Use...
 Yes, there are other patterns for this.
 There are better libraries in Java for this.
-I wrote this because I wanted something that worked the way I thought and that way has been very heavily influenced by Mutiny, Go, and Java's own Optional.
+I wrote this because I wanted something that worked the way I thought and that way has been very heavily influenced by Mutiny, Go, Rust, and Java's own Optional.
 If you like this and the way I think then go with it.
 Otherwise there are other libraries that may fit your mental model better.
 Ultimately, as discussed further in this README, the most important thing is that whatever you choose reduces the cognitive overhead for you (and your team).